 To find the best baby wraps of 2018, we conducted hands-on tests of 11 popular wraps, most of which have been on the market for several years, and some relatively new (like the Nuroo and Mamaway).
 A group of 3 moms and 2 dads tried out all the wrap configurations for each, and put in 4 different babies ranging from 1 month to 22 months of age.
 We checked fit, safety, stretch, sagging, breathability, comfort, and difficulty levels.
-Many of the wraps failed our tests, and the remaining ones became the best baby wraps of the year, making baby wearing not only possible but also easy, fashionable, safe, and fun.
+What remained at the end were 7 of the best baby wraps of the year, making baby wearing not only possible but also easy, fashionable, safe, and fun.
 Below are the results of our testing!